Manjunath-Gowdar-au26/Text_based_Snake_and_Ladder_game/README.md

 - #### display of welcome message

-> _Welcome to Snake and Ladder Game.
+> \_Welcome to Snake and Ladder Game.
 Developed by: Manjunath AG Dedicated to:
-> Nithyashree N_
+> Ameenagouda

         Select Snake and Ladder data-type:
         --> Enter 1 to select default values for snake and ladder.